-A. A long-range capital improvement plan should be prepared and updated each year.
-This plan may include (in years other than the first year of the plan) "unfunded" projects that carry out the City's strategic and general plans, but it should also include a capital-spending plan that identifies projects that can be completed with known funding sources.

-- B. Each department must, when planning capital projects, estimate the impact on the City's operating budget over the next three to five years. - C. Amendments to capital appropriations fall under the same guidelines as changes to the operating budget noted above, with one exception-any project change exceeding \$75,000 should receive specific City Council approval.
+- A. A long-range capital improvement plan should be prepared and updated each year.
+This plan may include (in years other than the first year of the plan) "unfunded" projects that carry out the City's strategic and general plans, but it should also include a capital-spending plan that identifies projects that can be completed with known funding sources. - B. Each department must, when planning capital projects, estimate the impact on the City's operating budget. - C. Amendments to capital appropriations fall under the same guidelines as changes to the operating budget noted above, with one exception-any project change exceeding \$75,000 should receive specific City Council approval.
 This approval can be by motion rather than resolution, and may accompany a recommendation for award of bid, change order, or other Council action.
 While this approval is not a strict legal requirement, it serves both to keep the Council informed on capital project activity and funding, and ensures that revisions of project priorities are in line with Council expectations.
-Monthly status reports will be reviewed by the City Manager and then presented to the City Council.